QryptoPay setup guide

 ⚠️ Warning

-Next, on your project side, implement a handler that can process incoming webhook notifications.
-There are three possible outcomes:
+Next, on your project side, you need to implement a method that properly handles incoming webhook notifications.
+There are three possible scenarios:

 success— the payment was completed successfully.
-In this case, it’s recommended to compare theamount_fiatvalue from the notification with your internal expected amount before finalizing the payment;mismatch— the customer underpaid or overpaid the expected amount;unexpected— the customer sent funds to the wallet without generating a payment link first.
+In this case, we recommend verifying theamount_fiatvalue from the webhook against your internal amount before finalizing the payment;mismatch— the customer paid less or more than the expected amount;unexpected— the customer sent funds to the wallet without creating a payment link first.

-How you handle each case is up to you.
-For example, for mismatch you can compare the received amount to the expected amount and, if the payment is short, notify the customer that an additional payment is required.
-For unexpected, you might choose to credit the customer’s balance automatically and notify them that the payment was received.
+How you handle each scenario is up to you.
+For example, for mismatch you can compare the received amount with the expected amount and, if the payment is incomplete, notify the customer that an additional payment is required.
+For unexpected, one possible approach is to automatically top up the customer’s balance and then notify them about the payment.

-After implementing the handler, set the webhook URL in the test terminal settings and repeat the payment flow—generate a new payment link and open it.
-For the test terminal, the payment is processed immediately and the notification is sent to the webhook right away.
+After implementing the handler, set the webhook URL in the test terminal settings and repeat the payment flow: generate a new payment link and open it.
+For the test terminal, the payment is processed immediately, and the notification is sent to your webhook right away.

-If your project successfully receives the notification, you can consider the test integration complete.
+If your project successfully receives the notification, you can consider the test integration completed.

 Step 5.
 Wallet setup